Key Link Building Statistics

 | $12,000+ | 17% |

 64% of respondents spend $3,000 or more per month on link building.
 38% spend $6,000+.
-This is a mid-to-high ticket market — and the budget tier growing fastest is $6,000–$12,000, driven by SaaS and competitive eCommerce verticals where ranking improvements translate directly to pipeline and revenue.
+Those with the highest link building budgets are in SaaS and competitive eCommerce verticals where ranking improvements translate directly to pipeline and revenue.
+The SEO budget tier growing fastest is $6,000–$12,000.

 Maximum Price Per Link